-In engaging the community in the development of the 2023-24 Business Plan Council established the Your\BerriBarmera network.
+In engaging the community in the development of the 2023-24 Business Plan Council established the Your_BerriBarmera network.

-Your\BerriBarmera is a consultative platform to help ensure the community is engaged in at the beginning of the Plan's development rather than at the end.
+Your_BerriBarmera is a consultative platform to help ensure the community is engaged in at the beginning of the Plan's development rather than at the end.

-Grassroots engagement via the Your\BerriBarmera assists Council in making informed decisions based on stakeholder and community aspirations, views, concerns, needs and issues.
+Grassroots engagement via the Your_BerriBarmera assists Council in making informed decisions based on stakeholder and community aspirations, views, concerns, needs and issues.

-The 2023-24 draft Annual Business Plan was released for public consultation on Wednesday 24 May 2023.
+The 2023-24 draft Annual Business Plan is scheduled to be released for public consultation on Wednesday 24 May 2023.

-The community was invited to make written submissions on the draft plan by 5:00pm Friday 16 June 2023.
-Community information sessions were held on 1 and 2 June, both online and in person.
+The community is invited to make written submissions on the draft plan by 5:00pm Wednesday 14 June 2023.
+Community information sessions will be held in early June, both online and in person.

-A report containing all submissions on the draft Annual Business Plan 2023-24 was presented to the special Council meeting on 21 June 2023.
+A report containing all submissions on the draft Annual Business Plan 2023-24 will be presented to the special Council meeting scheduled for the 21 June 2023.